8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220701/content.md

 The idea here is a volatile asset may fall to the floor or shoot the moon at any moment, we don’t want to miss out when it’s down or stick around too long while it’s up; see Bitcoin in 2021.

 Note: Having the bands be narrower for the more volatile assets is counter to the suggestion of Frank Vasquez in [episode 181 of Risk Parity Radio](https://www.riskparityradio.com/podcast/episode/776861e5/episode-181-fun-with-rebalancing-schemes-and-more-financial-services-industry-malfeasance) where he suggests having the bands wider on the more volatile assets; if you have them be different at all compared to the 20 percent mark.
-The wider approach for more volatile assets would result in less rebalancing than the narrower approach.
+The wider approach for more volatile assets would result in less rebalancing than the narrower approach; in theory.

 Anyway, here’s how I plan on using these inner tolerance bands.